-Cats and dogs: treatment and prevention of flea infestations caused by Ctenocephalides spp. for one month following a single administration.
+- Treatment and prevention of flea infestations caused by Ctenocephalides spp. for one month following a single administration.
 This is as a result of the adulticidal, larvicidal and ovicidal properties of the product.
-The product is ovicidal for three weeks after administration.
+The product is ovicidal for 3 weeks after administration.
 Through a reduction in the flea population, monthly treatment of pregnant and lactating animals will also aid in the prevention of flea infestations in the litter up to seven weeks of age.
-The product can be used as part of a treatment strategy for flea-allergy dermatitis and through its ovicidal and larvicidal action may aid in the control of existing environmental flea infestations in areas to which the animal has access.
+The product can be used as part of a treatment strategy for flea allergy dermatitis and through its ovicidal and larvicidal action may aid in the control of existing environmental flea infestations in areas to which the animal has access.

-Cats and dogs: prevention of heartworm disease caused by Dirofilaria immitis with monthly administration.
-Stronghold may be safely administered to animals infected with adult heartworms, however, it is recommended, in accordance with good veterinary practice, that all animals six months of age or more living in countries where a vector exists should be tested for existing adult heartworm infections before beginning medication with Stronghold.
+- Prevention of heartworm disease caused by Dirofilaria immitis with monthly administration.
+Stronghold may be safely administered to animals infected with adult heartworms, however, it is recommended, in accordance with good veterinary practice, that all animals 6 months of age or more living in countries where a vector exists should be tested for existing adult heartworm infections before beginning medication with Stronghold.
 It is also recommended that dogs should be tested periodically for adult heartworm infections, as an integral part of a heartworm prevention strategy, even when Stronghold has been administered monthly.
 This product is not effective against adult D. immitis.

-Dogs: treatment of sarcoptic mange (caused by S. scabiei).
+- Treatment of sarcoptic mange (caused by Sarcoptes scabiei)

 Changes since initial authorisation of medicine